SudoMaker/Dilithium_UPS_HAT/README.md

 Support for MCU boards with a 40Pin Raspberry Pi compatible header (STM32/PIC32/ESP32/etc) is coming soon.

+### Installation
+- Install Dilithium UPS HAT onto your device, without battery
+- Plug in power cable, see if the orange LED turns on, and blue LED turns on / blinking
+- Turn on the power switch, see if the green LED turns on, and your device powers up
+- Install software packages mentioned below
+- Plug in battery
+- Start a new calibration or import a already calibrated profile
+- That's all!
+Enjoy!

 ### Thermal notices
 #### Raspberry Pi 4
 Raspberry Pi 4's CPU is very hot even in idle.
 If Dilithium UPS HAT is directly placed above the CPU, it will be "roasted" by the hot CPU.
 You may buy the Pi Zero to A+ adapter (which has a lot of holes and supports installing a fan) to improve this condition.